 VUE Bistros and Le Cafe

 If you’re looking for a more casual refuel, the VUE Bistros and Le Cafe are great alternatives.
 Though you won’t get the amazing 360-degree view of the city, VUE Bistros offers tasty Toronto food on the LookOut Level, which means you’ll still be getting a pretty great view—minus the rotation.
 Reservations are not required, making it a reasonable option for visitors who decide to add an impromptu bistro meal to their tower visit.

 Le Cafe is at the base of the tower and is great for a quick, casual bite on your way out or in, before the jet-fast journey upward.
 There are plenty of other quality local restaurants you can explore near the Tower, such as Boston Pizza, Sightlines Restaurant, and Baton Rouge, each only 0.1 miles away from the CN Tower.

 Living on the Edge

 For the bravest of guests, the Edgewalk is a hair-raising sensation that’ll take your thrills to the next level.
-The Edgewalk tethers you to a harness connected to the overhead safety rail atop the 360 The Restaurant’s roof.
-You can walk hands-free along the circumference of the tower.
+The Edgewalk tethers you to a harness connected to the overhead safety rail atop the 360 Restaurant’s roof.
+You can walk hands-free along the circumference of the Tower.
 Lean back and don’t relax; guides will encourage you to test your limits and let fear be forgotten as you take on the crisp Toronto air and the stunning view of Lake Ontario.
 You’ll walk away not only with a great memory and bragging rights, but also a keepsake video and set of photos to remember your frightened face by.

 Light Up The Sky